snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 <h2><a name="contracts">2.
 Disabling contracts</a></h2>

 The Python Tracker uses the [Pycontracts][contracts] module for type checking, so a runtime error will be raised if you pass a method a parameter of the wrong type.
-This check does introduce a performance hit, so we have added the option to disable contracts when configuring a tracker by setting the `contracts` argument to `False`:
+This check does introduce a performance hit, so we have added the option to disable Pycontracts when configuring a tracker by setting the `contracts` argument to `False`:

 {% highlight python %}
 from snowplow_tracker.tracker import Tracker